 Distance from the end of the house to the Gazebo about 100-150 feet.

-View of house, garage, and Gazebo from Abbie's Lane
+View of house, garage, deck, enclosed porch & Gazebo from the road.

 View of deck by the beach

 Screened Gazebo near beach has a queen & single bed, table/4 chairs, sm. fridge.

 Living Room with large overstuffed furniture, china cabinet, and TV for DVD.

 Enclosed front porch opens into dining area and living room.

 Bedroom #1 with double bed, window air conditioner, desk bookcase and closet.

 Bedroom #3 is the master bedroom with a queen bed, chest, large closet & onsuite